 - 1. Any other company may enter into all of the obligations of the issuer imposed by these securities contingent on par.
 2 at any time during the life of the structured securities after this has been announced by the issuer pursuant to § 23 par.
 1.a.
 In the event of such takeover, the company taking over (hereinafter "new issuer") will legally succeed the issuer and replace it, and shall have the right to exercise all rights and obligations of the issuer arising from the structured securities with the same effect as if the new issuer had been named the issuer in these Securities Terms; the issuer (and in the event of a repeated application of § 21, any further new issuers) is thus released from the obligations under these Securities Terms and from liability as debtor under the structured securities.
 In the event of such a takeover, the term "issuer" shall designate in all provisions of these Securities Terms (except in these § 21) the new issuer. - 2.
 Such a takeover shall be permissible if - a. the new issuer has undertaken to hold all holders of structured securities harmless with respect to any taxes, charges, prolongations or official duties that may be imposed in connection with such a takeover; - b. the issuer (called guarantor in this function) unconditionally and irrevocably guarantees the fulfilment of all payment obligations to be assumed by the new issuer vis-à-vis the holders of structured securities and discloses the text of this guarantee pursuant to § 23 par.
 1.a; - c. the new issuer has all government authorizations, permits, approvals and concessions required in those countries in which the new issuer has its registered office or according to whose laws the company has been established. - 3.
 After the issuer has been replaced by the new issuer, the provisions of § 21 shall apply again.

 § 22.
 Exchange Listing

-At present, the issuer plans to apply to trading for the securities on the Second Regulated Market of Wiener Börse, on the Regulated Unofficial Market (EUWAX) of the Stuttgart Stock Exchange and on a regulated market in the EU member states of Hungary, Poland, Slovenia, Slovakia, the Czech Republic and Romania. (see FT, line 55).
+At present, the issuer plans to apply to trading for the securities on the Second Regulated Market of Wiener Börse and on a regulated market in Slovenia (see FT, line 55).

 § 23.
 Publications